-A very well detailed article for diy'ers that know the basics of connecting wires and installing electrical boxes (I really don't know much about this! but Hubby does!) :)
+A very well detailed article for diy'ers that know the basics of connecting wires and installing electrical boxes (I really don't know much about this but Hubby does) ;)

-We got each our own copy to study all the steps they show with well explained pictures!
-This is a keeper!
+We got each our own copy to study all the steps they show with well explained pictures.
+This is a keeper.

 Some of the things you'll find there are: How to draw a lighting plan, how to find the circuit to provide power, and how to fish the cables.

-We began tackling the recessed lights, but our first stumbling block was right there even before we started!
+We began tackling the recessed lights but our first stumbling block was right there even before we started.
 The circuit that we were thinking to top on, to connect the recessed lights was completely FULL!
 We found out about that by mapping the circuits and indexing the service panel, you can read how to do that HERE.

 We had to fish the cable from an electrical box on the opposite wall from where the kitchen sink is located, that means it had to be done by bringing the cable through the unfinished basement and up this wall.

-Then we daisy chain the fixtures.
+Then we daisy chained the fixtures.

 We installed 5-in, remodel housings (this type of fixtures are designed to be installed by the bottom up, when you have no access from above to install them), IC (for insulated ceilings)

 One of the hardest and awkward parts of the installation job was working around the ceiling joists.
 There were places where they were attached together (side by side), making it hard to drill the holes to pass the cable.